xx0i/3d-content-creation..lab6../README.txt

+*Multiple Starting Files and helper functions were created by Lari Norri at Full Sail University*

 To access your assignment double-click "CreateSolution.bat" The first time you compile your code you will be prompted to login to GitHub.
 All new source code should be created in this folder.